ArthurBarthur/ArthursAudioBPs/README.md

 A free, downloadable project full of next-gen audio & physics blueprints!!!
 Made with Unreal Engine 4.26

+# Patreon
+You can directly give support through Patreon: https://www.patreon.com/arthurbarthur

-# Contribute
+# itch.io store
-You can directly support me(and by extension, continued development on this thing) by naming any price for any of my 'games' here: https://diggart.itch.io/ or through Patreon: https://www.patreon.com/arthurbarthur
+Can also give support and have fun by naming any price for any of my 'games' here: https://diggart.itch.io/

 # Zip downloads:
 http://bit.ly/2Ow025P